VDA5050/VDA5050/VDA5050_EN.md

 - 'REVOKED': Fleet control revokes previously granted request.
 - 'EXPIRED': request has expired.
 - 'QUEUED': Acknowledge the mobile robot's request to the fleet control, but no permission is given yet.
 Request was added to some sort of a queue.
-Fleet control receives requests from the state topic and shall answer via the response topic containing a response object that includes:
+Fleet control receives requests from the state topic and shall answer via the `responses` topic containing a response object that includes:
 - The `requestId` of the corresponding request,
 - a decision with one of the values 'GRANTED', 'QUEUED', 'REJECTED', or 'REVOKED', and
 - optionally a `leaseExpiry` timestamp that limits the validity of a 'GRANTED' decision.